we3lab/eeco/docs/optimize_cost.rst

     # create the model on the instance battery
     battery.create_model()

-The above code initializes the battery model with flexibility metrics like round-trip efficiency (RTE), power capacity, and energy capacity.
+The above code initializes the battery model with flexibility metrics, like round-trip efficiency (RTE), power capacity, and energy capacity.

 3. Create an objective function of electricity costs based on this tariff sheet